This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 This is a great alternative to the “hop on hop off” buses, as it takes you past many of the top attractions in Sydney.

 The beaches are famous and a must for free things to do in Sydney (besides the parking fees).

 From the Northern Beaches to the Eastern Suburbs you have many great beaches to explore.
-Our favourites include: Palm Beach, Freshwater, Manly, Bronte, Coogee and you must visit famous Bondi Beach at least once.
+Our favourites include: Palm Beach, Freshwater, Manly, Bronte, and Coogee.

 11. Walk through Hyde Park